mlabonne/llm-course/README.md

 W.I.P.

+---
 ### Contributions

-Feel free to raise a pull request or contact me if you think other topics should be mentioned or the current architecture could be improved.
+Feel free to contact me if you think other topics should be mentioned or if the current architecture can be improved.

 ### Acknowledgements